MeisterProepper/multirate-fir-filterbank-hls/README.md

 |  normal HLS code 			|  3960 |  85  |  229 |  2  |  2  |
 |  HLS code with #pragmas   |  10 |   3675  |  6760  |  0 |  208  |

+**Takeaway:** The transposed form allows extremely low latency when pipelined in HLS.
+Pragmas have a dramatic effect on speed and also increase resource usage significantly.

 ### Folded form FIR filter
 ![Filter](images/Folded_FIR.png)

-The folded FIR filter reduces hardware resources by reusing functional units (e.g., multipliers and adders) over multiple clock cycles.
+The folded FIR filter is essentially a **Direct Form FIR filter**, but hardware resources are reduced by **exploiting the symmetry of the FIR coefficients**.
-Instead of computing all taps in parallel, a smaller number of multipliers is time-multiplexed across the filter taps.
+Instead of computing all taps independently, symmetric taps are combined, reducing the number of multiplications required.

 ```